-We previously wrote about some of Vista criminal lawyer Peter Liss’ high-profile cases covered by the press, but it’s worth noting that two years later, he continues to be involved in criminal cases of this caliber.
-Here is another major story involving Peter Liss that appeared in the news:
+We previously wrote about some of Peter Liss’ high-profile cases covered by the press, but it’s worth noting that two years later, he continues to be involved in criminal cases of this caliber.
+Here is another major story where Peter Liss appeared in the news:

 Man Arrested After Filming Border Patrol Violence

 One of Mr. Liss’ clients, Jose Guzman, was on probation through an alternative sentencing program when a vehicle he was in was pulled over by the Border Patrol.
 Two undocumented workers were in the car and while one escaped, the other was violently arrested.
 Guzman filmed the officers (which is legal under state law) and later sent the footage to ABC 10 News.

 Only hours after the footage aired on the news, Border Patrol agents came to the Guzman’s house and demanded his cell phone, which the man handed over immediately.
 Agents then insisted he help them find the undocumented worker that got away, but Guzman refused.
 Soon after, he was arrested.

 Originally, the arresting officer, Lt.
 Holly Mitchell, claimed Guzman was under arrest for failing to cooperate with a police investigation.
 But Mitchell later changed his story, claiming the arrest was related to Guzman’s failure to check in with his case worker after interacting with the Border Patrol -a requirement of the probation program.
 As a criminal lawyer, Mr. Liss believes Mitchell changed his story because Guzman did not violate any laws by refusing to turn over the second undocumented worker, explaining “you have no obligation, whether you’re on probation or not, to basically help law enforcement do its job.”